tasogarepg/node-block/README.md

 # node-block

-An async contrl-flow library for Node.js.
+An async control-flow library for Node.js.
 Easily parallel execution and error handling.

 ## Installation